fighting-game-button-challenge (Fighting Game Button Challenge)

 - Multi-platform support

-- Everything a web-based typing app can do
+- Everything a browser-based typing app can do

 Automatic English Translation

-README.md is automatically generated from README.ja.md using Gemini translation via GitHub Actions.
+README.md is automatically generated from README.ja.md using Gemini’s translation via GitHub Actions.